simonem/PhD_Thesis/crisis.md

-# Crises, work and learning
+# Crises, Work and Learning

 In this section, I provide a brief introduction to the field of crisis management, crisis preparedness and learning.